This berry chia jam requires 4 simple ingredients and is the perfect replacement to sugar laden store bought jams.

 This will last for about a week in the fridge.

 Absolutely!
 I have frozen some in the past and it was just as good frozen and then thawed.
 I wouldn’t freeze for longer than 3 months.

 I love this on toast with any sort of nut butter, or with some dairy free cream cheese (or regular if you’re not dairy free).
 It would also be amazing on a biscuit, added to the top of some homemade oatmeal, or scooped on some vanilla ice cream.

 If you’re looking for a good, clean gluten-free/dairy-free bread, check out AWG Bakery (not an affiliate link).
-I love their bread so much.
+I love their bread.
 It’s made from all real, clean food and tastes amazing!
 I usually order 4 loaves at a time and keep them stored in the freezer.

 Why I Love This!

 SUGAR FREE OR REFINED SUGAR FREE – you can completely omit the pure maple syrup, but even if you add in it, your jam is still refined sugar free, and much better than store bought options.

 EASY AND NO CANNING – this seriously takes 10 minutes to make and no complicated canning methods are needed.